-Make sure you mention the specific context of the donation, like the name of the virtual fundraiser or event the donor attended.
-For instance, if your donor attended a virtual auction and won an item, specifically mention the event and the item that they bid on to let them know you’re paying attention to each and every donation you receive.
+- Donation context.
+Be sure to include the specific context of the donation, such as the name of the fundraiser or event the donor attended.
+For instance, if they attended a virtual auction and won an item, specifically mention the event and the item that they bid on to let them know you’re paying attention to each and every donation you receive.

 2. Make it personal.

-Including a video with your thank-you message could be another effective way to humanize your communication with your donors.
-The video could be a recorded thank-you from a member of your team, a constituent of your mission, or a combination of both.
-You should also weave in some information about what your donor’s gift amount allowed you to accomplish.
-More on this best practice next!
+- Adding a video with your thank-you.
+This is another effective way to humanize your message to donors.
+This could be a recorded thank-you from a member of your team, a constituent of your mission, or both.

 3. Make it powerful.